Putnam-Lab/Lab_Management/Lab_Resources/Physiology_Protocols/GUAVA-Symbiont-Cell-Count-Protocol.md

 tags: [ Coral, Chlorophyll]
 ---

-The protocol was created by Federica Scucchia on 2025-03-25.
+The protocol was written by Federica Scucchia on 2025-03-25.

 #### Measuring concentration of Symbiodiniaceae cells using the GUAVA instrument